Skip to main content

 What are you doing to improve social inclusion?

-Our 20,000 students come from over 120 different countries around the world.
-Of UK students, nine per cent come from North East England – second only to South East England (11 per cent).
-In the past few years, we’ve significantly increased the number of students at Durham from the least advantaged backgrounds.
+Our 20,000 students come from over 120 countries.
+Of UK students, nine per cent come from North East England.
+Over the past few years, we’ve significantly increased the number of students from low-participation neighbourhoods.

-We’ve introduced a range of measures to support our students, from increasing the Durham Grant Scheme (which is one of the most generous in the UK) and our Student Support Fund to introducing money advice and free breakfast.
+We have introduced a range of measures to support our students, from increasing the Durham Undergraduate Bursary Scheme (one of the most generous in the UK) and our Student Support Fund to offering money advice.
 Find out more at our Cost of Living Hub.

 At Durham, we foster an inclusive and diverse community where every student can excel.
 We’re fully committed to increasing the proportion of underrepresented students coming to study with us.